Author's purpose guide for teachers and students.

 • A news article reporting on a recent event or development provides factual details about what happened, who was involved, and where and when it occurred.

-• A scientific journal article describes a research study’s findings, explaining the methodology, results, and implications for further study or practical application.
+• A scientific journal article describes a research study’s findings, explaining the methodology, results, and implications for further analysis or practical application.

 • A travel guidebook that provides detailed information about a particular destination, including its history, culture, attractions, accommodation options, and practical advice for visitors.